zhuxiao/asvbm-experiments/README.md

 ## HG002

 Download [HG002 PacBio CCS](https://www.ncbi.nlm.nih.gov/sra/SRX5327410) data.
 After aligning with ngmlr, convert them into bam files using samtools, sort and create index.
-For convenience, we provide a shell script and a list of accessions to help you obtain the fastq file (see `script` folder).
+For convenience, we provide a shell script and a list of accessions to help you obtain the fastq file (see the `script` folder).
 Significantly, you need to ensure that the file and the script are in the same folder.

 ```sh
 $ ./prefetch_fastq.sh SRR_Acc_List.txt SRR885_whole.fastq